 The first bet to remember is the Small/Large bet.
 In many ways, this is the only wagering option you ever need to learn.
 It’s an even-money wager based on whether the rolled dice are going to produce a high number or low number.
 In some places, the Small/Large bet is called the Hi/Lo wager.

 Live Sic Bo Betting Breakdown

-The main stumbling block to learning Sic Bo is the bet information.
+The main stumbling block to learning Sic Bo is the betting information.
 In the space below, I give detailed information on the many wagers offered.
 Players who’ve ever wondered how Macau casinos can make such a killing compared to the Las Vegas Strip should look no further than the dozens of sucker bets offered in Sic Bo.
-Over all the games in a casino, there might not be another game which punishes the novice gambler more than Sic Bo.
+Overall the games in a casino, there might not be another game which punishes the novice gambler more than Sic Bo.

 Luckily, players who know that they’re doing can avoid the sucker bets in Sic Bo.
 In fact, I can boil down my Sic Bo tips to this: play the Small/Big bets and avoid everything else.
 Those other wagers have huge payouts sometimes, but most gamblers are going to lose a huge amount of money placing those bets.
 Since the small/big bet is the best one in the game, let’s start there.